nodiscc/xsrv/docs/usage.md

 show-hosts      list hosts in a playbook/inventory show-defaults   show all variables and their default values (accepts a role as argument)

-The following environment variables are supported:
+The following environment variables are supported (usage: VARIABLE=VALUE xsrv COMMAND ...):
-TAGS               comma-separated list of ansible tags (eg. TAGS=common,monitoring xsrv deploy) BRANCH             advanced (upgrade only): git branch to checkout/pull before upgrade XSRV_TEMPLATES_DIR advanced: path to role/playbook templates (default /opt/xsrv) SKIP_VENV          advanced: skip creation of virtualenv/dependencies installation (yes/no, default no) EDITOR             text editor to use (default nano) PAGER              pager to use (default less)
+TAGS               comma-separated list of ansible tags (eg. TAGS=common,monitoring xsrv deploy) BRANCH             advanced (upgrade only): git branch/version to use for upgrades (default: stay on current branch) XSRV_TEMPLATES_DIR advanced: path to role/playbook templates (default: /opt/xsrv) SKIP_VENV          advanced: skip installation of pip dependencies (yes/no, default: no) EDITOR             text editor to use (default: nano) PAGER              pager to use (default: less)
 ```

 Examples: